-The Brooklyn Historical Society library receives questions every day from all over the world.
+The Center for Brooklyn History library receives questions every day from all over the world.
 Here are some the questions we are asked most often.
+Please note that this information reflects policies prior to our closure in light of the COVID-19 pandemic.
+They will be updated as needed upon our reopening.

 Who can use the library?